What is a safety valve and what is the purpose of a safety valve?

 - Ambient temperature changes

 - Failure of the cooling system and it would cause the vapor to expand

 - Uncontrolled exothermic reactions in a chemical plant

 How does a safety relief valve work

 If the pressure rises above the set pressure in a system, the disc will begin to lift off its seat.
 The spring will start to compress and the spring force also increases.
 So the lift will happen only if the pressure is increased again and after that, the flow through the valve occurs.
 Overpressure is the additional pressure rise needed before the safety valve will discharge at its rated capacity.
-Overpressure is depended upon the set pressure and the standard for the particular application.
+Overpressure is dependent upon the set pressure and the standard for the particular application.
 The disc in the safety valve is arranged in a way that a slight increase in pressure than the set pressure could cause the valve to open.
 When the pressure reaches a safe level in the system the valve would return to its closed position.
-The disc is arranged for the rapid opening in order to achieve this most safety valves has a secondary chamber formed by a shroud, skirt or hood around the outside diameter of the disc.
+The disc is arranged for rapid opening in order to achieve this most safety valves have a secondary chamber formed by a shroud, skirt, or hood around the outside diameter of the disc.

 What are the types of safety valves

 This type of valve, it has a spring housing that is vented to the discharge side of the valve.
 The operational characteristic of the valve is affected by the changes in the backpressure of the valve.
 This is the simplest type of safety valve and they are used in the backpressure and are very small.

 Balanced safety valves are capable to remove back pressure effects with the help of bellows or other equipment.
 These valves are spring-loaded safety relief valves, these valves are installed when the percentage build-up back pressure in the exhaust system is allowed to exceed the percentage overpressure applicable to the safety valve.
 Balanced safety valves are of two types, piston type, and bellow type.